-Alcohol and Tylenol are two substances that are commonly used, but what happens if you use them together?
-People frequently wonder can you mix alcohol and Tylenol and the short answer is no, you shouldn’t, but what else should you know?
-Why can it be harmful or even deadly to mix alcohol and Tylenol?
+Alcohol and Tylenol are very common substances, but what happens if you use them together?
+People frequently wonder if you can mix alcohol with a pain reliever like Tylenol.
+The short answer is no, you shouldn’t.
+But, but what else should you know?
+Why can it be harmful or even deadly to mix the two?
 Below is an overview of what Tylenol is, how it works, and why mixing it with alcohol can be so harmful.

 Table of Contents